![]() |

 "Wigan was the scene."

-mass grave.
+Modern streamlined mass grave. |

 "What they don't seem to realise," preached Parish Priest Father.
 Percy Ray, "Is that their actions are going to result in an extra firing squad shift in India and believe me they are already backed up the shitter.
 This chaotic and unorganised violence solves nothing but through the love of Jesus they may at least learn the error of their ways so future priests will be spared the time of another unwanted hospital visit during the rugby."